Scale House Charters

 Trip Pricing and Availabilities:

-Half-Day Miami Fishing Charter (4 hrs)
+Miami Fishing Experience (4 Hours)

 What to Expect on the Water